2020 Graduates

 Shu Jr (Susan) Tu

 Nǐ hǎo!
 Shu Jr (Susan) Tu is from Taiwan and she has been living in Michigan since 2007.
 She speaks Mandarin Chinese, and two dialects: Hokkien and Hakka.
 She was a Hakka language teacher and dance teacher when she lived in Taiwan.
 She has been teaching for more than 20 years.
 Her expertise includes teaching young children Chinese language and Creative Dance as well.
 For the past 9 years, she also worked at Lansing School District’s Post Oak Chinese Immersion Pre-K Program.
 She is also a Chinese language teacher at MSU Center for Language Teaching Advancement (CeLTA) program since 2013.
-This is her second year studying in the MAFLT program and she is planning to graduate in the spring of 2019.

 Michele Wellman-Teeple